AndrewBergstrom/api-key-rotation/README.md

 New API Key: <randomly-generated-key>
 ```

-### 7. Running Tests
+### 8. Run Tests
-Navigate to the test directory:
+To validate the implementation, navigate to the test directory and run the tests:
 ```bash
 $ cd src/tests/ApiKeyRotation.Tests
 $ dotnet test